 The UE shall not perform cell reselection to UTRAN FDD cells for which the cell selection criterion S is not fulfilled.

-For cdma2000 RATs, Srxlev is equal to -FLOOR(-2 x 10 x log10 Ec/Io) in units of 0.5 dB, as defined in [18], with Ec/Io referring to the value measured from the evaluated cell.
+For cdma2000 RATs, Srxlev is equal to -FLOOR(-2 x 10 x log10 Ec/Io) in units of 0.5 dB, as defined in 3GPP2 C.S0005-F V1.0 [18], with Ec/Io referring to the value measured from the evaluated cell.

 For cdma2000 RATs, ThreshX, HighP and ThreshX, LowP are equal to -1 times the values signalled for the corresponding parameters in the system information.